 Gooey soft pillowly melt in your mouth heavenly goodness with these quick whole wheat (yes) cinnamon rolls made in just 1 hour!
 Easy enough for a first timer yet delicious enough to impress.

 Cinnamon rolls are my ULTIMATE favourite thing to eat in the whole world.
 They are one of life’s greatest pleasures.
 A sweet cinnamon and brown sugar mixture that is stuffed all cosy inside beautifully soft rolls.
 I’d say i’m drooling just typing this, but actually I am eating a cinnamon roll as we speak.
-YUM.

 Sorry, not sorry.

+Was I hesitant or what?
+But wow it really worked.
+I really didn’t think I could shorten the time without sacrificing the classic ooey gooey cinnamon roll flavours.
 So the million dollar question is….can cinnamon rolls really be made in a hour?
 YES THEY CAN LADIES AND GENTLEMAN.

 So if your want to be a domesticated queen too follow these step by step picture instructions (along with my written instructions) down below for these quick 1 hour cinnamon rolls!